Taproot-Manufacturing-Syndicate/hydroponics-controller/README.md

 # System Architecture

 A tank holds the nutrient solution.
-The tank is opaque to discourage algae growth, and made of a food safe material.

 A submersible pump in the tank lifts the nutrient solution to the plant tray.